galaxyproject/cloudman/README.md

 ## CloudMan

 Easily create a [compute cluster][9] on top of a [cloud computing infrastructure][11].

 ### Overview

 [CloudMan][1] is a cloud manager that orchestrates all of the steps required to provision a complete compute cluster environment on a cloud infrastructure;
 subsequently, it allows one to manage the cluster, all through a web browser.
-Although CloudMan can be used in any domain and for any purpose that calls for a compute cluster, it is primarily used in the context of [Galaxy Cloud][4] and [CloudBioLinux][5] and, along with the infrastructure, ensures a complete [Next Generation Sequencing (NGS)][10] analysis toolset is instantly available.
+Although CloudMan can be used in any domain and for any purpose that calls for a compute cluster, it is primarily used in the context of [Galaxy Cloud][4] and [CloudBioLinux][5] and, along with the infrastructure, ensures a complete [Next Generation Sequencing (NGS)][10] analysis toolkit is instantly available.
 CloudMan is currently available on the [AWS EC2 cloud][6].

 ### Use

 To instantiate a CloudMan cluster, simply visit [usegalaxy.org/cloudlaunch][7].
 Alternatively, or if you want start an instance on one of the non-Amazon clouds, visit [biocloudcentral.org][12].

 ### Local deployment
 For basic testing and some development, [CloudMan][1] can be run locally.
 Start by cloning [CloudMan source][3], installing [virtualenv][2], and adding Python libraries required by CloudMan.
 Then, run it:

     $ cd <project root dir>
     $ hg clone https://bitbucket.org/galaxy/cloudman